GiraffeReversed/edulint/docs/source/running.rst

 Use online instance
 ^^^^^^^^^^^^^^^^^^^

-A publicly available instance of EduLint with is running at `edulint.com <https://edulint.com>`_.
+A publicly available instance of EduLint is running at `edulint.com <https://edulint.com>`_.

 .. _local installation: